serverlesscamp/tankwars-website/pages/api.md

   weaponRange: int, // how far, in fields, you can hit with a bullet
   you: TANK, // your tank info -- see the tank structure below
   enemies: [TANK], // array. enemy tank info. see the tank structure below
-  walls: [WALL] // array. visible walls. see the wall structure below };
+  walls: [WALL], // array. visible walls. see the wall structure below
+  fireFields: [FIELD] // array, visible fields caught by fire };
 {%endhighlight%}